 - ¼ tsp crushed red pepper to taste

 - 2 tbsp Vegan Parmesan Cheese for serving

 - Preheat oven to 400°F. Line a baking sheet with parchment paper.

-- Place the squash half on the baking sheet and drizzle with a little olive oil (just enough to keep it from drying out) and season well with salt and pepper.
-Flip it over and bake, cut-side down for 40–45 minutes.
+- Place the squash halves on the baking sheet and sprinkle with olive oil, salt and pepper.
+Flip them cut side down and bake for 40–45 minutes.

 - Eat within 24 hours, or the spaghetti squash ‘noodles’ start to go mushy.